Applying self tanner can be extremely intimidating if you’ve never tried it before. But there are ways to ease this daunting task!

-Take your time to scrub your entire body, taking extra time at your knees, elbows, ankles and any other areas with dry patches.
+Take your time to scrub your entire body well, spending extra time on your knees, elbows, ankles, and any other areas with dry patches.

-Before apply self tanner you’ll want to shower, towel dry and apply a light moisturizer or lotion to your elbows and knees since they tend to grab more color than other areas.
-Avoid applying lotion all over the body as the oils don’t mix well with self-tanner.
+Before applying self tanner, you’ll want to shower, towel dry, and apply a light moisturizer or a non-greasy lotion to your elbows and knees since they tend to grab more color than other areas.
+Avoid applying lotion all over the body as the oils don’t mix well with self tanner.

 Give yourself plenty of time.
-Applying self-tanner is never something you want to rush.
-Be sure you apply during the daytime, in natural light and with a full length mirror if possible.
+Applying self tanner is never something you want to rush.
+Be sure you apply it during the daytime, in natural light, and with a full-length mirror if possible.

-Avoid applying self-tanner to the bottoms of your feet and to the palms of your hands.
+Avoid applying self tanner to your palms and the bottoms of your feet.
 It’ll never end well.
-Mix tanner with a little bit of lotion to apply on to the tops of your hands once your body is finished and you remove your gloves.
+Mix tanner with a little bit of lotion to apply on the tops of your hands once the rest of your body is finished and you remove your gloves.

 8. Less is More

-If you need to remove any self tanner, use a non-oil based scrub and gently blend the scrub on the area you’d like to lighten and then remove with a damp wash cloth.
+If you need to remove any self tanner, use a non-oil-based scrub.
+Gently blend the scrub on the area you’d like to lighten and then remove with a damp washcloth.

 Try not to shower for at least 10 hours.
 Wear loose fitting clothes and avoid exercising/sweating.
-By the next day you should have a beautiful sun-kissed glow without the damaging effects of the sun!115
+By the next day, you should have a beautiful sun-kissed glow without the damaging effects of the sun!

 This post was medically reviewed by Dr. Jennifer Haley, a board-certified dermatologist with extensive experience in medical, cosmetic, and surgical dermatology.
 Learn more about Hello Glow’s medical reviewers here.
 As always, this is not personal medical advice, and we recommend that you talk with your doctor.721